The Early Career Framework (ECF): A Guide for New TeachersInfographic explaining early career framework (ecf) for teachers

 Practical tip: Create a shared calendar with your mentor marking all ECF milestones.
 Include observation dates, portfolio submission deadlines, and professional development sessions.
 Many successful ECTs use backwards planning from their final assessment date, scheduling regular evidence collection points throughout each term.

-Remember that bank holidays and school closures don't pause your induction clock; the two-year period runs continuously from your start date.
-Missing key deadlines can delay your qualification, so maintain regular communication with your induction coordinator about upcoming requirements.
+Bank holidays don't pause your two-year induction, which runs from your start date.
+Missing deadlines can delay your qualification.
+Regularly contact your induction coordinator about what's coming up.

 Official ECF Documentation and Handbook Resources